-Pump discharge rate = Perforation discharge rate \times total number of perforations
+Pump discharge rate = Perforation discharge rate \times total number of perforations in the upper half of the end cap.

 To obtain the pump discharge rate required for sloping sites, the rate must be calculated individually for each pressure distribution lateral using the pump discharge rate formula based on the pressure on that line, and the sum of the calculated discharge rates determined for each individual line.